U.S. Pork Market Development

 Increasingly, producers have told us they want to diversify exports, and we are supporting these efforts through global research.

 Our latest research shows opportunities for U.S. pork in these markets:

-In 2020, the value of U.S. pork exports surpassed $7.7 billion in value.
-In total, more than 6.56 billion pounds of pork was exported to other markets.
+In 2022, the value of U.S. pork exports surpassed $7.7 billion.
+In total, more than 2.5 million metric tons of pork was exported to other markets.